Are Proofreading Courses Worth It?

 Being confident in your proofreading prowess is priceless.
 With a comprehensive course, you’ll become more confident not only because of the skills you learn but also due to the time you spend practicing them.

-When proofreading for a client, you don’t want to second-guess yourself over every decision.
+And when it comes to proofreading for clients, you don’t want to second-guess yourself over every decision.

 But I’ll let you in on a little secret.
 Even if you take a proofreading course, you’ll probably do this in the beginning.